embedding-benchmark/rteb/CONTRIBUTING.md

 ### Step 1: Choose the Right Base Class

-EBR provides several base classes for different types of models:
+RTEB provides several base classes for different types of models:

 - `EmbeddingModel`: Base class for all embedding models
 - `APIEmbeddingModel`: For API-based models (OpenAI, Cohere, etc.)